forg002-ctrl/UTMusic/README.md

-The project made for university.
-The idea of project was to make the Spotify clone.
+The project was made for the university.
+The idea of project was to make a Spotify clone.

-You have to download all the necessary NutGet packages before using it.

 All the routes are described in Controllers.